Thomas Odoyo

-Thomas Odoyo Migai (born 12 May 1978) is a former Kenyan cricketer and a former One Day International captain.
-He is a right-handed batsman and a right-handed medium-fast bowler, often regarded as the best ever bowler produced by Kenya in international arena.
+Thomas Odoyo Migai (born 12 May 1978) is a Kenyan former cricketer and a former One Day International (ODI) captain.
+He is a right-handed batsman and a right-handed medium-fast bowler, often regarded as the best bowler produced by Kenya in the international arena.

 International career

 Having represented Kenya in the 1996 World Cup, Odoyo's performances have since been critical to the team.
-His powerful batting throughout the middle-order and his seam bowling has led to Kenyan commentators labelling him the "Black Botham".
-Odoyo has since formed a bowling partnership with Martin Suji, and in 1997–98 set a then-world record One Day International (ODI) seventh-wicket stand of 119 with Suji's brother Tony.
+His powerful batting throughout the middle-order and his seam bowling have led to Kenyan commentators labelling him the "Black Botham".
+Odoyo formed a bowling partnership with Martin Suji, and in 1997–98 set a then-world record ODI seventh-wicket stand of 119 with Suji's brother Tony.